the-spyke/undercut/README.md

 Several precompiled packages are available:

-- [@undercut/cli](https://www.npmjs.com/package/@undercut/cli) -- provides a command line interface for processing data with JavaScript and `Undercut` in a shell.
+- [@undercut/cli](https://www.npmjs.com/package/@undercut/cli) -- A command line interface for processing data with JavaScript and `Undercut` in a shell.
 Accepts string items from `stdin` and puts results as strings into `stdout`.
 Works on Node.js 10.13 and upwards.
-- [@undercut/node-10](https://www.npmjs.com/package/@undercut/node-10) -- a precompiled CommonJS version for Node.js 10.13 and upwards.
+- [@undercut/node-10](https://www.npmjs.com/package/@undercut/node-10) -- A precompiled CommonJS version for Node.js 10.13 and upwards.
 Requires stable polyfills from `core-js@3`.
-- [@undercut/web-2019](https://www.npmjs.com/package/@undercut/web-2019) -- a precompiled version for web browsers not older than `2019-01-01`.
+- [@undercut/web-2019](https://www.npmjs.com/package/@undercut/web-2019) -- A precompiled version for web browsers not older than `2019-01-01`.
 Creates `undercut` variable in the global scope, may also be used by CJS/AMD loaders.
 Requires stable polyfills from `core-js@3`.

 ### Updating